As If It's Your Last: Accolades

+On South Korean music programs, "As If It's Your Last" won three first place awards on Inkigayo, achieving a triple crown.

 Music video and promotion

 On June 20, a teaser of the music video was released on both Blackpink's official YouTube channel and the group's official V Live channel.
 The following day, a behind-the-scenes video was released, and YG Entertainment announced that the group would hold a comeback special live on Naver's V App at 8 pm KST on June 22.

 On June 22 at 6 pm KST, "As If It's Your Last" was released on major music portals in South Korea, and its music video was released on Blackpink's YouTube and V Live channels.
 Within 17 hours after release, the music video for "As If It's Your Last" gained more than 11 million views on YouTube, becoming the fastest music video to exceed 10 million views by a K-pop group at that time and breaking the record previously held by "Not Today" by BTS, which gained 10 million views within 21 hours.
 Furthermore, the music video became the second most viewed online video in the first 24 hours by a Korean act, with more than 13.3 million views within 24 hours after release, second only to Psy's "Gentleman".
 On June 24, the dance practice video for "As If It's Your Last" was released on Blackpink's V Live channel and as of March 18, 2021, it has more than 210 million views.
 The music video hit one billion views on April 27, 2021, making Blackpink the only K-pop artist with four music videos to break the one billion mark.

 Blackpink promoted "As If It's Your Last" on various music shows in South Korea in the month leading up to their Japanese debut in July.
 Specifically, the group held their comeback stage on MBC's Show!
 Music Core on June 24, which was the first time that they ever appeared on the show.